 Typically, Plan Amendments (Large scale) can take from 7-8 months from submittal of a complete application to adoption.
 Plan Amendments (Large scale) require three public hearings and are reviewed by State and Regional Agencies.

 Small scale amendments can take 5-6 months and require two public hearings.

-The Hillsborough County Metropolitan Planning Organization (MPO) is a transportation policy-making board comprised of representatives from local governments and transportation agencies.
-According to federal and state laws, the Hillsborough County MPO is responsible for establishing a continuing, cooperative and comprehensive transportation planning process for Hillsborough County.
-Committed to meaningful public engagement throughout this process, the MPO is responsible for the creation of the twenty-year Long-Range Transportation Plan (LRTP) and the five-year Transportation Improvement Program (TIP) to meet the multi-modal transportation needs for Tampa, Temple Terrace, Plant City, and unincorporated Hillsborough County.
+The Hillsborough County Transportation Planning Organization (TPO) is a transportation policy-making board comprised of representatives from local governments and transportation agencies.
+According to federal and state laws, the Hillsborough County TPO is responsible for establishing a continuing, cooperative and comprehensive transportation planning process for Hillsborough County.
+Committed to meaningful public engagement throughout this process, the TPO is responsible for the creation of the twenty-year Long-Range Transportation Plan (LRTP) and the five-year Transportation Improvement Program (TIP) to meet the multi-modal transportation needs for Tampa, Temple Terrace, Plant City, and unincorporated Hillsborough County.

 The LRTP is the long-range planning document that covers a 20-year time frame and must be updated at least every five years.
 The LRTP must include existing transportation facilities, performance measures and targets, a transportation system performance report, operational and management activities, any environmental mitigation activities that may be necessary, and a financial plan to ensure that reliable and reasonable funding sources are identified to implement the LRTP.

 One of the first steps in the process is to develop a forecast of the geographic distribution of the county’s population and employment over the 20-year time frame.
 These socioeconomic data show where population and employment concentrations are anticipated and are used to forecast future travel patterns.
 For more information, view the Long Range Growth Forecasts (Socioeconomic Data).